Scalp Cooling (Scalp Hypothermia)

 How does chemotherapy cause hair loss?

 Chemotherapy attacks cells in our body that grow and multiply quickly, like cancer cells.
 Some normal cells grow quickly, like hair cells, and are also affected by chemotherapy.
 The damage to these normal cells causes hair loss (also called alopecia).
 The types of chemotherapy that most often cause alopecia are taxanes, anthracyclines, and alkylating medications.
-About 65% of people getting chemotherapy will lose some or all of their hair.
-Keep in mind, not all cancer medicines cause alopecia.
+About 65 out of 100 people getting chemotherapy will lose some or all of their hair.
+But, not all cancer medicines cause alopecia.

 What is scalp cooling (scalp hypothermia)?